-26. All lambs and goats must have valid scrapie free tag/identification.
+32. All lambs and goats must have valid scrapie free tag/identification.
 All male MARKET animals must be properly castrated by their respective weigh-in/validation site.

-27. Each exhibitor will be provided with up to two photographs to give buyers.
-Additional photographs may be purchased if youth has more than two buyers.

-28. Exhibitors will be responsible for delivering buyer flyers to their potential buyers.
-Everyone will be charged at the gate of the fairgrounds.

-29. The buyer will be responsible for taking the animal home on the day of the sale and handling additional processing details.
-Unless the animal is sold to the stockyards or donated back.

-30. There will be no charge to exhibitors for Buyer's Meal.
-Each exhibitor will also be responsible for providing a grab and go dessert to serve the buyers during the Buyer's Meal.
-The buyers meal will be held before the Market Sale on June 24th 2023 from 5:30 PM to 6:30 PM at the PCYF fairgrounds.
-Details will be sent to all exhibitors and Buyers prior to the event.

-31. All sale participants are required to turn in a written thank you letter (letters) when you pick up your buyer's picture.
+- 33. Each exhibitor will be provided with up to two photographs to give buyers.
+Additional photographs may be purchased if youth has more than two buyers. - 34.
+Exhibitors will be responsible for delivering buyer flyers to their potential buyers.
+Everyone will be charged at the gate of the fairgrounds. - 35.
+The fair arranged processor for the Livestock Show and Sale is S&J Processing.
+Any buyer who chooses to have their purchase processed will be sent to S&J Processing and the kill fee will be added to the buyer's purchase.
+If a buyer chooses to use another processor besides S&J Processing, the buyer will be responsible for taking the animal home on the day of the sale and handling additional processing details. - 36.
+There will be no charge to exhibitors for Buyer's Meal.
+Each exhibitor will also be responsible for providing a dessert to serve the buyers during the Buyer's Meal.
+The date, time, and location will be determined at a later date.
+Details will be sent to all exhibitors and Buyers prior to the event. - 37.
+All sale participants are required to turn in a written thank you letter (letters) when you pick up your buyer's picture after August 1.
 Pictures will have a voucher (sign-off) receipt.
 The exhibitor will have their buyer sign the receipt when they deliver their picture.
 Exhibitor will then receive their check when receipt with buyer's signature is returned to the Extension Office.
-Pictures must be picked up from the Extension Office no later than August 1, 2023.

-32. Eligibility for FFA Members will follow national guidelines until high school graduation.
+Pictures must be picked up from the Extension Office no later than August 28, 2021. - 38.
+Eligibility for FFA Members will follow national guidelines until high school graduation.
 Upon graduation from high school students pursuing full-time, post-secondary education will be allowed to show in the four fairs past high school graduation and must be a member in good standing with Pendleton County FFA (paid membership).
-Members in good standing are eligible for the sale the summer after graduation from high school and not thereafter if they choose to show under FFA while in post-secondary school.

-33. All award winners are asked to send a "Thank You" note to sponsors.

-34. Under the 4-H/FFA Youth Livestock Rules and Regulations, it is stated that the animal being exhibited must be in the possession and continuous care where youth provide the majority of care for the animal by June 1, 2023.
-EXCEPTION: Market Steers/Heifers must have been in the possession and under the continuous care of the exhibitor by March 24, 2023.
+Members in good standing are eligible for the sale the summer after graduation from high school and not thereafter if they choose to show under FFA while in post-secondary school. - 39.
+All award winners are asked to send a "Thank You" note to sponsors. - 40.
+Under the 4-H/FFA Youth Livestock Rules and Regulations, it is stated that the animal being exhibited must be in the possession and continuous care where youth provides the majority of care for the animal by June 1, 2021.
+EXCEPTION: Market Steers/Heifers must have been in the possession and under the continuous care of the exhibitor by March 1, 2021.
 Care for the animal would consist of but not limited to: daily feeding, halter breaking, grooming, and practicing for the show, health and other activities as desired.

-35. The Youth Livestock Advisory Committee, FFA Advisor, County Extension Agent for 4-H Youth Development and reserve the right to make project visits with prior notice.
+41. The Youth Livestock Advisory Committee, FFA Advisor, County Extension Agent for 4-H Youth Development and reserve the right to make project visits with prior notice.

-36.All livestock and rabbit and poultry exhibitors will be required to take a Skill-A-Thon test administered by Leaders on Sunday June 18th, 2023, from 2-4pm during county fair entry takein.
+42. All livestock and rabbit and poultry exhibitors will be required to take a Skill-A-Thon test administered by Leaders on Sunday July 18, 2021 from 2-4pm during county fair entry take-in.
 Exhibitors must score 50% or higher to be eligible for awards from Skill-A-Thon, winners will receive \$50.00 and second place winners will receive \$25.00.